Analysis | Where’s Carlos? Ghosn to Face Japan’s Legal System: QuickTake

 Carlos Ghosn, the deposed chairman of Nissan Motor Co., finds himself in the throes of a legal system renowned for having one of the world’s highest criminal conviction rates.
-It’s a system with a uniquely Japanese flavor: He can be held without charge for weeks or even months and can only get bail after being charged.
-He can also be arrested on new charges, allowing prosecutors more time to hold him for questioning.
+It’s a system with a uniquely Japanese flavor: People can be held without charge for weeks or even months and can only get bail after being indicted.
+But they can also be simultaneously re-arrested on new charges, allowing prosecutors more time to hold them for questioning.

 1. Where is Ghosn now?

 He’s been held at Tokyo’s detention house since his Nov.
-19 arrest on charges of under-reporting his income at Nissan.
-It’s a facility located in Katsushika in the northern part of the city, a 12-story building that’s one of eight such detention houses in Japan, according to the Ministry of Justice.
-Photos show the large main complex as four separate wings jutting out of a central building.
-Monday, Dec.
-10 is the last day of Ghosn’s current detention period, which was already extended once.
-The 64-year-old executive is set to be indicted for financial crimes as soon as Dec.
-10, people familiar with the matter said.
+19 arrest.
+The 12-story building, located in Katsushika in the northern part of the city, is one of eight such detention houses in Japan, according to the Ministry of Justice.
+On Dec.
+10, Ghosn was indicted for understating his salary at Nissan during the five years until March 2015, and also was re-arrested on similar charges covering the three fiscal years through March 2018.
+The re-arrest means the 64-year-old won’t get a shot at bail for now.
+Ghosn has denied wrongdoing.

 2. Why’s he been held so long?